Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: A quad-core processing system renders ultra-HD images with excellent colors.
 This model has built-in WebOS, Apple Airplay, and Apple HomeKit, offering access to dozens of apps and streaming services.

-This LG 60UN7000PUB 60-inch TV is a 4K display with many advanced features.
+This LG Class UQ9000 65-Inch TV is a 4K display with many advanced features.
 This model has an LED-backlit screen, providing outstanding brightness.
 With a quad-core 4K processor, this device produces crisp images with natural colors.
 It comes with the WebOS platform, offering access to numerous streaming services, apps, and TV shows.
 With active HDR tech, this monitor offers scene-by-scene picture adjustment, offering outstanding hues that bring movies and gameplay to life.
 However, this model doesn’t work with Alexa.

 Remote control offers effortless control.
 This TV also has built-in Apple Airplay 2 and Apple HomeKit for casting various apple devices onto the TV.
 A filmmaker model has picture and processor settings that render movies in the way the movie director envisioned.
 The monitor has an outstandingly low input lap, helping gamers to get an edge.
-Built-in Ultra Sound tech offers a 3D spatial auditory experience.
 This model offers sports alerts to enable enthusiasts to keep tabs on their favorite teams.

-Once considered an oversized option, the 60-inch model is no longer the largest model you can find.
-In many cases, it’s somewhat fallen out of favor as 65-inch televisions continue to rise in popularity.
-Because of this, you should approach 60-inch TVs as entry-level options.
-They often don’t provide the impressive picture quality or premium features as the larger 65-inch models.
+Before, the best 60in TVs used to be considered an oversized option.
+Though now, even against the top 60 inch smart TVs, they’re dwarfed by the larger 80-inch and even 90-inch TVs.
+So now, the 60-inch model is no longer the largest model you can find.
+In many cases, it’s somewhat fallen out of favor as 65-inch televisions, and larger models, continue to rise in popularity.
+Because of this, you should approach 60-inch TVs (including top Hisense TVs) as entry-level options.
+They often don’t provide the impressive picture quality or premium features as the larger models.

 The most obvious difference between a 60-inch television and other models is the size.
 Sixty inches is quite specific in terms of dimensions.
-However, similar to the best 50-inch TV, the 60-inch model isn’t as popular as in previous years when that was the largest option most people could access.
+However, similar to the best 50-inch TV which was replaced by the best 55-inch TV, the 60-inch model isn’t as popular as in previous years when that was the largest option most people could access.
+Despite that, now you can find some of the best 60-inch TVs of 2023 with great smart features.
+Even then, some of the best 60″ smart TVs are equipped with integrative streaming features and 4K capabilities.

-As a result, the 60-inch TV isn’t always as competitive as other models and may not always be available with the latest features or technology releases.
+However, even the best TV that’s 60 inches isn’t always as competitive as other models and may not always be available with the latest features or technology releases.
 Typically, 60-inch televisions come with either an HD or UHD (4K) display screen.
 So, unless you’re a true cinephile, you should be fine with most models.

-But keep in mind that a 60-inch TV only refers to size.
+But keep in mind that a great 60 TV only refers to size.
 If you do your homework, it’s possible to find a 60-inch model that offers everything you want — as long as you’re willing to pay for it.

 Similar to other television sizes, you have a variety of display technologies to select from.
 If you’re exclusively focused on budget, a simple LED display will be sufficient and at the most affordable price.
 But if you’re placing your television in a room where lighting or windows might make picture quality an issue, an OLED or QLED TV will offer more accurate colors and contrast — especially when watching darker scenes with shades of black or dark blue.